Inverted narcissist is not a widely known term. Below, there are some traits that explain the behavior of an inverted narcissist.

 - they feel like rules do not apply to them

-- their sense of self-importance and lack of empathy makes them frequently interrupt conversations with others
+- their sense of self-importance and lack of empathy makes them frequently interrupt others

 - they become anxious when the subject of the conversation is about someone else and not them